-Likewise, there should be only minimal costs in implementing recommendation 4 given that such activity would likely take place during routine preventative maintenance on the structure.
-On the other hand, the benefit to clearing weep holes for drainage will be substantial by minimizing the amount chloride-laden water from ponding inside the box beams, and thus, reducing the corrosion of steel reinforcement located in the bottom of the beams.
-This minimal effort could prevent much costlier future maintenance and extend the service life of the structure.
+Likewise, there will be no costs in implementing recommendation 4 given that such activity is already taking place during routine preventative maintenance on the structure.
+On the other hand, the benefit to clearing weep holes for drainage can be substantial by minimizing the amount chloride-laden water from ponding inside the box beams, and thus, reducing the corrosion of steel reinforcement located in the bottom of the beams.
+This minimal effort should prevent much costlier future maintenance and extend the service life of the structure.